FP - Lights, Camera, Action!

 - Provide a wealth of high-interest ideas and creative activities that could be the basis of cross curricular work using the medium of Film, integrating and intertwining aspects of literacy, mathematics, history, art etc.

-- Itemise a suite of curriculum content that could delivered through work in digital storytelling
+- Itemise a suite of curriculum content that could be delivered through work in digital storytelling.

 - Encourage class/school participation in the annual Dublin FÍS Film Festival for schools, a chance to tread the red carpet and perhaps even pick up a gong!

 - Look at, review and score one’s own ‘Teacher Practice in Literacy’ as part of the SSE process.

 |01 - We introduce teachers to the benefits of using film as a medium for the development of literacy, language and social studies skills etc. We review and analyse some short films; exploring film language, technical terms and the structure of narrative, character, setting etc.|

 |02 - We work through the elements of good storytelling along with the digital process itself from getting in on paper, storyboarding, taking the photos, voice recording, editing and sharing the story online.|

 |03 - Building on aspects of the previous storytelling model, we now work through the process and techniques for capturing ‘moving images’ and sequencing/editing them into a finished product, emphasising that a good film simply tells a scripted structured story.|

 |04 - We work through, discuss and tease out in detail many of the elements that underpin good filming.
 It is simply good to practice and hone different skills and techniques in isolation before bringing them together in harmony in a piece of work.|

 |05 - We uncover the many learning opportunities that can be woven within the fabric of film work in the classroom and explore the necessary items that you need to sufficiently enable and support the process, right through to finishing your own first short film.|